Lic145-Dev-Group/Lic145-Dev-Downloads/README.md

 ## iOS
 ### Jailbreaking:
 WARN: Jailbreak is not reccomended by Apple.
 All methods are collected for iOS 13.
+We are not responsible for any damage jailbreaking could cause.
+**You can also use your own method, you can find all app installers in [Apps](#Apps) section.**
+**If you are having some issues, [contact us](#Contact-us) or add them to [Issues](https://github.com/Lic145-Dev-Group/Lic145-Dev-Downloads/issues).
 - #### checkra1n Jailbreak(Only for mac):
 1. Download [chekra1n](https://checkra.in) from official website and follow the steps.
 ![alt text](https://github.com/Lic145-Dev-Group/Lic145-Dev-Downloads/blob/master/data/images/jailbreaking_checkra_1.png)